padrinoDB/ipmr/README.md

 -   B. **param**: This describes an IPM with parameters that are re-sampled from some distribution at each iteration of the model.
-    This could, for example, be a multivariate normal defined by covarying slopes and intercepts, or posterior distribution(s) from a Bayesian model.
+    This could, for example, be a multivariate normal defined by co-varying slopes and intercepts, or posterior distribution(s) from a Bayesian model.
 All that is required is that the parameters/values for the distribution are specified and that the function that generates the parameters at each iteration returns named lists that correspond to the parameter names in the model.
 These are covered in